 How to Get Your ESA Letter with CertaPet’s Help!

-We offer a simple free 5-minute pre-screening for you to check whether may qualify for an emotional support animal.
+We offer a simple free 5-minute pre-screening to check whether you may qualify for an emotional support animal.

-From there, if you decide to proceed, we will connect you with a licensed mental health professional (LMHP) in your State to confirm your eligibility.
+From there, if you decide to proceed, we will connect you with a licensed mental health professional (LMHP) in your state